Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning: Sagittarius Internal Dynamics

-The full phase-space allows us to represent Sgr in all dimensions (6D), providing a better understanding on the structure and dynamics of the galaxy.
+The full phase space allows us to represent Sgr in all dimensions (6D), providing a better understanding of the structure and dynamics of the galaxy.
 Figure~\ref{fig:Sky_distro} shows the projected stellar density and velocities for all the stars in our sample in the coordinate system defined by equations~\ref{eq:xyz} and \ref{eq:vxvyvz}.
 In this representation, the galaxy is located inside a cube whose sides are the planes $x-y$, $x-z$, and $z-y$.
-The $x-y$ plane is aligned with the sky with the x axis pointing to the West and the y axis to the North (same as in Figure~\ref{fig:voronoi_vxvyvz}).
-In planes $x-z$, and $z-y$ the galaxy is projected along the line-of-sight, with positive values of $z$ pointing to the Sun.
+The $x-y$ plane is aligned with the sky with the x axis pointing to the west and the y axis to the north (same as in Figure~\ref{fig:voronoi_vxvyvz}).
+In planes $x-z$, and $z-y$ the galaxy is projected along the line of sight, with positive values of $z$ pointing to the Sun.
 The observer is therefore located at $(0, 0, \infty)$.

-Agglomerative Voronoi tessellation was applied to the data, creating cells of approximately 1000 stars for which the median values of the stars velocities were calculated.
-These median velocities are represented by black arrows and show, qualitatively, how different parts of the galaxy move with respect to the COM.
-We also have calculated the 3D internal angular momentum of Sgr, $L = I\omega$, where $I$ is the inertia tensor and $\omega$ the angular speed, for stars in the center of Sgr within 1 kpc radius.
+Agglomerative Voronoi tessellation was applied to the data, creating cells of approximately 1000 stars for which the median values of the star velocities were calculated.
+These median velocities are represented by black arrows and qualitatively show, how different parts of the galaxy move with respect to the COM.
+We also have calculated the 3D internal angular momentum of Sgr, $L = I\omega$, where $I$ is the inertia tensor and $\omega$ is the angular speed, for stars in the center of Sgr within 1 kpc radius.
 It is shown by a blue arrow.

 The main body of Sgr is inclined with respect to the plane of the sky, being closer to the Sun for positive values of $x$ and $y$.
-The data also suggest the presence of a bar-like structure more than $2 \kpc$ long, from the tips of which depart the tidal tails that form the stream.
-This bar and tails configuration confers Sgr the ``S'' shape observed in the $x-z$ plane, which also projects on the $x-y$ plane.
-We should note that the tails depart the main body at distances of $1.5 \kpc$ ($\sim 3\degree$ in the sky), which is much closer to the center than the half-light radius found in the literature for Sgr \citep[$5.7\degree$,][]{McConnachie2012}.
+The data also suggest the presence of a bar-like structure more than $2$ kpc long, from the tips of which depart the tidal tails that form the stream.
+This bar-and-tails configuration confers Sgr the ``S'' shape observed in the $x-z$ plane, which also projects on the $x-y$ plane.
+We should note that the tails depart the main body at distances of $1.5 \kpc$ ($\sim 3\degree$ in the sky), which is much closer to the center than the half-light radius found in the literature for Sgr \citep[$5\degree.7$;][]{McConnachie2012}.
 Studies analyzing the properties of the core of the galaxy should be aware of the effects of such tails.